Georgette Bauerdorf

 * * *

-When she was growing up, Georgette went to Europe with her family, but later, as a young adult during wartime, she traveled around the United States.
+Later, as a young adult during wartime, Georgette traveled around the United States.
 In November, 1943, she visited San Francisco.
 In February, 1944 she traveled by train from Los Angeles to New York, with stops along the way.
 She had not been home in almost four years.
 She de-trained briefly in El Paso on February 22 and crossed the U.S. – Mexico border into Juarez for an hour or so.
 Afterwards, she continued on her way to Shreveport, Louisiana, where her father had business interests.
 She stayed at the Washington-Youree Hotel in Shreveport in late February and early March.

 Georgette sent postcards and letters to June in Los Angeles when she was traveling.
 In Shreveport, she asked June, “-are you still going to the Canteen?
 I think of it every Wednesday ‘nite even though there seemed to be a majority of jerks there-.”